spiffytech/spiffy.tech/static/_posts/setting-up-sapper-with-netlify-cms.md

 Configure your build process.
 Set the build command to generate the static Sapper site, and the publish directory to the directory where Sapper exports to.

-# Install the Netlify CMS code
+## Install the Netlify CMS

-Back in your workspace it's time to add the Netlify CMS code to our project.
+Back in our workspace it's time to add the Netlify CMS code to our project.

-1. Create the directory `static/admin` and create `index.html` inside it.
+### Add the CMS code

+Create the directory `static/admin`, then add the below snippet to the file `static/admin/index.html`.
 This file contains the code that bootstraps the Netlify CMS.

 ```html
 <!doctype html>